Error handling is accomplished in Logtalk by using the standard

-A warning will be reported if a deprecated directive or control construct is used.
+A warning will be reported if a deprecated directive, control construct, or predicate is used.
 These warnings should be fixed as soon as possible as support for any deprecated features will likely be discontinued in future versions.

 A warning will be reported for any missing dynamic, discontiguous, meta-predicate, and public predicate directive.

 A warning will be reported for any duplicated scope, multifile, dynamic, discontiguous, meta-predicate, and meta-non-terminal directives.
 Note that conflicting directives for the same predicate are handled as errors, not as duplicated directive warnings.

 A warning will be reported for any duplicated entity clauses.
 This check is computationally heavy, however, and usually turned off by default.